mgbec/Kiro_SBOM_1022/README.md

 # SBOM Security Agent

 A comprehensive security analysis agent that generates Software Bill of Materials (SBOM) reports and performs vulnerability scanning for GitHub repositories.
+This OAuth workflow will work in local development, but changes to AgentCore Identity implementation are being enforced 11/14/2025, putting changes in a separate repo
 ## Features

 - **GitHub Integration**: Secure OAuth2 authentication to access public and private repositories